 Most of the children who are confirmed subsequently to have mental retardation using standardised tests of intelligence and adaptive behaviour, already presented with global developmental delay in infancy and early childhood.
 The areas affected are predominantly in the domains of speech/language, cognition, personal/social skills (including play) and activities of daily living.
-Mental retardation affects approximately 1% of schoolaged children but the diagnosis for the cause of the mental retardation is established in only 30 to 50% of the cases39.
+Mental retardation affects approximately 1% of school-aged children but the diagnosis for the cause of the mental retardation is established in only 30 to 50% of the cases41.
 This is despite a detailed clinical history assessing the pregnancy, perinatal history, family history and social history, as well as a careful examination looking for signs of dysmorphic features and congenital anomalies.

 Mental disability could be caused by any condition that impairs the development of the brain before birth, during birth or in the childhood years.
 The conditions resulting in mental retardation range from congenital dysmorphic syndromes to poverty, malnutrition and maternal education (Table 2).
 The adverse effect of poor nutrition in early life on cognition is evident with protein-energy malnutrition, iron deficiency in infancy, iodine and vitamin B12 deficiency in childhood.
-There is a strong inverse relationship between maternal education and prevalence of mental retardation in children without other neurologic conditions40.
-Based on the more common causes listed, some specialised laboratory investigations are required to help ascertain the aetiology.
-These include cytogenetic analysis for chromosomal abnormalities especially when there are dysmorphic features or family history of mental retardation.
-After Down syndrome, the next most common genetic cause for mental retardation in boys is fragile X syndrome.
-Screening for metabolic disorders will provide a higher yield in the presence of parental consanguinity, multiple organ involvement and developmental regression.
-Magnetic resonance imaging of the brain is more likely to yield a positive result when there are asymmetric neurological findings or abnormal head size.
+There is a strong inverse relationship between maternal education and prevalence of mental retardation in children without other neurologic conditions42.